davidgu/dabcoin/README.md

 # DabCoin

-Proof-of-dab based cryptocurrency written in 7 hours.
+Proof-of-dab based cryptocurrency.
+It's like proof of work, but you can only mine blocks if the data from your device accelerometer indicates that you are dabbing.
+Contains both blockchain technology and artificial intelligence, as well as other associated buzzwords.
 A collaboration with [Marcel O'Neil](https://github.com/marceloneil) and [Curtis Chong](https://github.com/curtischong).
 Marcel wrote the React based front end and web wallet, Curtis wrote the dab-or-not-dab classifier, and I wrote the cryptocurrency network nodes and the API for clients to interact with the network.
-Made for [TerribleHack XI](terriblehack.website).
+Written in 7 hours for [TerribleHack XI](terriblehack.website).

 ## Getting it Running
 ### Front End